carpediem/JSend/documentation.md

 #### Parameters

-- `$headers`: additional headers represented as an associative array where each key represents the header name and its corresponding value represents the header value. *- optional parameter*
+- `$headers`: additional headers represented as an associative array where each key represents the header name and its corresponding value represents the header value. **optional**

 You can use the optional `$header` parameter to override the default header value.